kimchitsigai/Articles-and-Tutorials/users_jailkit_chroot.md

 	./configure && make && sudo make install

-### Program Files
+### Program Files & Utilities

-By default, Jailkit installs its binaries into <code>/usr/sbin/</code> and its configuration and template files into <code>/etc/jailkit/</code>.
-Note that in some cases, the configuration files must be replicated into the <code>[chroot]/etc/jailkit</code> directory and edited appropriately.
-A <code>jk</code> program that is run within the jail directory is able to read its configuration only from the jailed <code>[chroot]/etc/jailkit</code> directory.
+By default, Jailkit installs its utilities into <code>/usr/sbin/</code> and its configuration and template files into <code>/etc/jailkit/</code>.

+>**Note:** In some cases, the configuration files must be replicated into the `chroot` directory and edited appropriately.
+Additionally, Jailkit's utilities are prefixed with <code>jk_</code>.
+A utility that is run within the jail directory is able to read its configuration only from the jailed `chroot` directory.

+All of Jailkit's utilities have man pages which contain more information about how to use them.
+You may also read more about them on Jailkit's website.

-## Available Jailkit Sets
+## Available Jailkit Utilities

 Jailkit is comprised of various pre-configured templates & configuration files that you can mix-and-match, to build the perfect `chroot` jail.
-If none of the existing jail-sets meets your needs you can customize them or create new ones.
+If none of the existing Jailkit utilities meets your needs, you can customize them or create new ones.

+	user@server:/usr/sbin/$
+	jk_addjailuser	jk_chrootlaunch	jk_cp		jk_jailuser	jk_lsh		jk_uchroot
+	jk_check		jk_chrootsh		jk_init		jk_list		jk_socketd	jk_update

 ## Create the Basic `chroot` Environment

 ## Conclusion

-As you can see setting the ssh `chroot` jail is a fairly simple process.
-If a user does not have its home user directory available in a `chroot` jail after login s/he will end up in /.
-You can create and further configure your `chroot` by creating a user home directory, defining bash environment, etc.

-`Chroot` is very useful for basic preventative security, but it is not designed to prevent deliberate attempts to gain root access and attack a server.
-For that there are other security measures you can take.
-Nevertheless, `chroot` helps tremendously to at least make it more difficult to exploit your dedicated server.
+As you can see, creating and administering `chroot` jails is reduced to a fairly simple process with Jailkit.
+While `chroot` is very useful for basic, preventative security, it is not designed to prevent deliberate attempts to gain root access for purposes of attacking a server.
+For that threat, there are other security measures you can employ.
+Nevertheless, `chroot` helps, tremendously, to at least make it more difficult to exploit your virtual private server.

 ## Additional Resources

 * Jailkit-users [mailing list](https://lists.nongnu.org/mailman/listinfo/jailkit-users)
 * [How To Use Filezilla to Transfer & Manage Files Securely on your VPS | DigitalOcean](https://www.digitalocean.com/community/articles/how-to-use-filezilla-to-transfer-and-manage-files-securely-on-your-vps)
-* [How To Create SSH Keys with PuTTY to Connect to a VPS | DigitalOcean](https://www.digitalocean.com/community/articles/how-to-create-ssh-keys-with-putty-to-connect-to-a-vps) (which also outlines the steps required to establish password-less logins)

 As always, if you need help with the steps outlined in this How-To, look to the DigitalOcean Community for assistance by posing your question(s), below.